Martoni/WbPlumbing/README.md

 # WbPlumbing

-Wishbone plumbing written in Chisel3.
+Wishbone plumbing written in [Chisel](https://www.chisel-lang.org/).
 The aim of this project is mainly to generate Wishbone intercon as described in [specification](https://github.com/fossi-foundation/wishbone).

 # Installation and usages

+## Install

 WbPlumbing is a scala package that can be published localy.
 Then to install it we can simply clone the project and publish it localy
 ```shell